DONSA/AlfredGoogleTranslateWorkflow/README.md

 The MIT License (MIT)

-Copyright (c) 2013-2016 Thomas Hempel <thomas@scriptme.de>

-**Thanks to everyone who uses this workflow, gives feedback and provides fixes.
-You are awesome!!!**

-**If you like the Workflow and use it a lot, please consider a small donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=54USV9NXE9WFY).** _If you don't like PayPal but still want to give me a little something, feel free to contact me via the e-mail address above. :-)_

-A workflow for Alfred 2 that implements translation from any language to any other language known to Google.
+A workflow for Alfred 3 that implements translation from any language to any other language known to Google.

-It's based on PHP and not very complex to understand.

 ## How to install
-Just download and double click the [workflow file](https://github.com/thomashempel/AlfredGoogleTranslateWorkflow/releases) Say "yes" to import it into Alfred.
+Download and double click the [workflow file](https://github.com/DONSA/AlfredGoogleTranslateWorkflow/releases) Say "yes" to import or update it into Alfred.
 Done!

 ## How to use
 Open Alfred and type "translate" (or "gt") followed by the shortcode for the target language like "en" (english), "de" (german) or "it" (italian).
 You can find a complete list at the end of this document.
+Alternatively you can use the **⇧ + ⌘ + i** shortcut.

 Since Version 3.0.0 there is a new target language format available.
 It is a simple comma separated list.
 In other words, if you want to translate to a specific combination of languages you can achieve that like this: